Science Fiction Timeline Site

 "The Epilogue" was originally meant to be the final chapter of The Lord of the Rings, immediately following "The Grey Havens".
 This epilogue shows Sam Gamgee telling stories of his adventures to his children, and mentioning a few things about what has happened in recent years.
 But Tolkien eventually decided that this was a really bad way to end the book and removed this from his manuscript before publication.
 All of the information in this epilogue is included in Appendix B of The Return of the King and is therefore included in the standard version of Chronological Tolkien, but not in the form of a narrative.
 I personally find the narrative enjoyable to read, and it does make an excellent addition to the chronological reading order.

-Three of the new pieces are metaphysical essays disguised as conversations.
+Three of the additional pieces are metaphysical essays disguised as conversations.
 These include:

 "Athrabeth Finrod ah Andreth" ("The Conversation of Finrod and Andreth").
 This is a conversation between Finrod and a human woman, set during the First Age, in which they discuss what happens to Elves when they die and speculate about what happens to humans when they die.